ArchTangent-study/leetcode/1d_dynamic_programming/min_cost_climbing_stairs/README.md

 ### Method 1: Min Cost Moving Window

+*Note:* this mutates the existing list *in-place*.
+May not be desired in some cases.

 Use *dynamic programming* to get the minimum of the previous two steps (`i-1`, `i-2`), and add that minimum to the current step's cost.
 Then, move to the next step and perform the same calculation.

 This *caches* (using *memoization*) the lowest previous step cost within each step, allowing the calculation to be done in a single pass.